 Village Aid strongly believes that one of the most successful ways to simultaneously address poverty and rebuild community cohesion is for people to work together on small, community driven livelihood projects.

-Village Aid is working in partnership with United Purpose and local partner ASAPID to help communities establish ‘community forests’– forests that are managed by a group of local communities to generate income through sustainable harvesting of forest products, beekeeping, tree nurseries while maintaining valuable ecosystem services by storing CO2 in the trees, helping to mitigate climate change.
+Village Aid is working in partnership with United Purpose and local partner ASAPID to help communities establish ‘community forests’– forests that are managed by a group of local communities to generate income through sustainable harvesting of forest products, beekeeping, tree nurseries while maintaining valuable ecosystem services.

 A new community forest benefits the livelihoods of 1500 people.
 Village Aid has already helped local communities establish 14 community forests, contributing to increasing incomes of thousands of people.